Davidson in Washington

 With the assistance of the Center for Career Development, you can apply and serve as an intern in Washington-area offices.
 There is wide diversity in internship experiences.
 Previous Davidson students have served as interns in multiple House and Senate offices, The White House, Pulitzer Center, Chamber of Commerce, NBC's Meet the Press, embassies, public and private interest groups, political party organizations, think tanks, among many others.
 Read the full list of past internships.

 You receive a full course credit for successful completion of their internship.
 The grade is pass/fail, but unlike other internships, political science majors may count it as a credit toward fulfillment of major requirements.

 While freshmen with a background in politics may apply, preference is given to upperclassmen, predominantly sophomores or juniors.
 Depending on whether we offer one or two concurrent programs each

 summer, between 25 and 45 students participate in the program each summer.

 Eligibility is not limited to political science majors.
 The only thing in common among participants, in fact, is an abiding interest in politics and a desire to spend part of the summer in Washington, D.C.

-The application for Summer 2019 can be found here.
+The application for Summer 2020 can be found on Handshake (login requirement).